Glasgow Property Lettings Process for Tenants

 To apply for a property please email us and we will send you application details.
 Information that we will normally require from you for each prospective tenant is –

 - Photographic id (e.g. Passport / Driving Licence)

 - Proof of address (e.g. Bank Statement / Utility Bill)

 - Reference from a current or previous landlord or letting agent

 - Reference from employer (if applicable)

-We will also require a holding deposit at this time and, once received will keep property for you while the application process completes.
-This sum is fully refundable to you up to signing of leases and, once your application is complete, the sum is offset from the full deposit amount
+We will also require a holding deposit at this time and, once received will keep the property for you while the application process completes.
+This sum is fully refundable to you up to the signing of leases and, once your application is complete, the sum is offset from the full deposit amount

 A deposit will be taken which usually amounts to a month to six weeks rental equivalent for that property.
 This sum will be lodged with one of the approved deposit schemes for the duration of the tenancy.

 Any tenancy agreement in Scotland from 2018 will be a Private Residential Tenancy (PRT).
 This will be signed by all occupants of the property over the age of 18.
-We will go through the PRT in detail with you prior to signing but you may with to seek independent advice.
+We will go through the PRT in detail with you prior to signing but you may wish to seek independent advice.

 The landlord is responsible for ensuring the building and its own contents but it is the tenant’s responsibility to ensure their own belongings.
 You may wish also to insure against any accidental damage to the landlord’s furnishings.
 The landlord or agent is not responsible for any loss or damage to the tenant’s belongings.